 promote creative thinking and problem-solving.
 Children will be working in small groups

 with a ratio 1:4, providing a personalized creative experience for each child.

-WCU's annual Summer Symposium with the Pride of the Mountains Marching Band will be held July 8-12, 2018.
+WCU's annual Summer Symposium with the Pride of the Mountains Marching Band is held every July.
 Open to high school students, spots fill up quickly and interests tracks include Drum Major, Wind, Percussion, Color Guard, Rock and Record.

 We are excited about the Summer 2018 camp!
 It will be held Tuesday, July 31- Friday, Aug.
 3, 8:30 am to 4:30 pm.
 Take a step back in time as we explore mountain life from long ago!
 From candle making to beekeeping, quilting to traditional farming, writing with quill pens to using old time slates, kids ages 9-11 will experience life from a different perspective.